peeradonthien/Algorithm-Design/README.md

 The purpose of this repository is to practice and reinforce algorithmic problem-solving skills taught in class.

-> File and folder names may correspond to weeks, topics, or specific problem names.

 ## How to Compile & Run

 Make sure you have a C++ compiler (e.g., `g++`) installed.